wp-plugins/ie-check/readme.txt

 == Installation ==

+1. Install the IE Check plugin on your blog
+2. Activate it,
-*Upload the IE Check plugin to your blog, Activate it, the add the following code to your template:
+3. Add the add the following code to your template:
 `<?php if (function_exists("ie_check")) { ie_check(); } ?>`
 *I recommend adding it to your footer.php
-*Go to "Settings > IE Check" to configure the plugin *Finito!
+4. Go to "Settings > IE Check" to configure the plugin
+5. Open your blog on an outdate Internet Explorer instalationn (or use developer tools to see the results)
+6. Finito!
+7. (Please rate the plugin ;)

 == Features ==

 * Personalizable text
 * Personalizable display options
 * Choose the recommended site
-* Allow user to dismiss message

 == Todo ==

-* Display message as a modal
-* Add more layout options
+* Customizable CSS on the plugin admin

 == Screenshots ==
 1. Full screen showing warning message